Deciding between Newshosting vs Giganews is not an easy choice but we come up with a recommendation after comparing them

-Newshosting boasts retention rates of days (just under 10 years) for binaries whereas Giganews has 1,100 days' (3 years') worth of binary retention.
+Newshosting boasts retention rates of 4,800 days (just over 13 years) for binaries whereas Giganews has 1,100 days' (3 years') worth of binary retention.
 For text posts, Giganews has 15+ years of retention.

 - In the result, Newshosting wins out when it comes to post retention.

 In this category, Newshosting offers a solid newsreader client with their Usenet plans whereas Giganews does not.

-Newshosting’s newsreader is unbranded but is feature-packed boasting super easy setup, integrated search, sneak peak video previewing, NZB support and automatic downloading.
+Newshosting’s newsreader is unbranded but is feature-packed boasting super easy setup, integrated search, sneak peek video previewing, NZB support and automatic downloading.